kubernetes/website/content/en/docs/concepts/cluster-administration/networking.md

 share their network namespaces - including their IP address.
 This means that containers within a `Pod` can all reach each other's ports on `localhost`.
-This also means that containers within a `Pod` must coordinate port usage, but this is no different than processes in a VM.
+This also means that containers within a `Pod` must coordinate port usage, but this is no different from processes in a VM.
 This is called the "IP-per-pod" model.

 How this is implemented is a detail of the particular container runtime in use.